AntonMenchaca/TripPlanner/README.md

 - [Anton Menchaca (UI Owner)](https://github.com/amenchaca100)
 - [Eddy Santos](https://github.com/EddySantos07)

-7 Software Engineers designed and deployed a fullstack trip planning application for a the Big Bad Boston Bikers in 7 days.
+7 Software Engineers designed and deployed a fullstack trip planning application for Bikers in 7 days.

 The MVP goals of this application were to allow users to plan a trip, receive suggestions for places to stop along the way, and then both save and share the trip with others via social media and email.